-The following information SUPPLEMENTS (note that it does NOT replace) the guidelines provided in the Proposal and Award Policies and Procedures Guide (PAPPG).
+The following information SUPPLEMENTS (note that it does NOT replace) the guidelines provided in the PAPPG and NSF Grants.gov Application Guide.

 Cover Sheet:

 The title of the research project must begin with "CRII: " in the title section of the NSF Cover Sheet, followed by the acronym of the program closest to the PI's research interests and expertise.